ai-maintainer-inc/aim-git-util/README.rst

-A git util for working with the AI Maintainer go git repo in google cloud
+A git util for working with the AI Maintainer go git repo in google cloud.
+Used in several of our other libraries as well as by us locally.

 * Free software: MIT license